skills/migrate-ado-repository/.github/steps/2-step.md

 ### ⌨️ Activity: Setup GitHub Personal Access Token

 The GitHub token provided in this codespace has limited scopes.
 For migration operations and extension installation, we need a token with broader permissions including `admin:org` access.
+Exact scopes required can be found in the [GitHub Docs](https://docs.github.com/migrations/using-github-enterprise-importer/migrating-from-azure-devops-to-github-enterprise-cloud/managing-access-for-a-migration-from-azure-devops#personal-access-tokens-for-github).

 > [!IMPORTANT]
 > You must be an **owner** of a GitHub organization to perform migrations.
 If you don't have your own organization, you can [create a personal organization for free](https://docs.github.com/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).